LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Concurrent Programming/9-synchronizers.md

 ## ReadWriteLock

-The motivation for a ReadWriteLock is that if we use the same lock for reading and writing then only one thread could read at the time even tho this doesn't cause any problems.
-To solve this a ReadWriteLock maintains a pair of locks, a lock for reading which can be held simultaneously by multiple readers and a write lock which can only be held by one thread.
+The motivation for a ReadWriteLock is that if we use the same lock for reading and writing then only one thread can read at a time even tho there wouldn't be any problems if multiple threads could read at a time.
+To solve this a ReadWriteLock maintains a pair of locks, a lock for reading which can be held simultaneously by multiple readers and a write lock that can only be held by one thread.
 This leads to there being 2 possible states.
 Either one thread is writing or one or multiple threads are reading.

 ```java
 public interface ReadWriteLock {